-The 2017-18 annual diversity report is the Academy's fourth annual report of diversity data, and the second published externally.
-Each year we work to expand and improve our data collection and reporting practices, and are pleased to have expanded the depth and breadth of the report year on year.
-We continue to work towards full data collection and standardisation, to support our wider aim to improve diversity across all areas of our activity.
+The 2018-19 annual diversity report is the Academy's fifth annual report of diversity data, and the third published externally.
+We continue to work towards full data collection to support our wider aim of improving diversity across our work.

-This report presents diversity data in the following areas: governance and advisory groups; Fellowship; grant schemes; career development programmes; policy; communications and corporate affairs, and human resources.
+This report presents diversity data in the following areas: Governance; Fellowship; Grant schemes; Career development programmes; Policy; Corporate Affairs and Communications, and Human resources.
 Click on the tabs below to explore a top level summary, or download the full report on the side of this page.

 Governance committees and advisory groups

 - Data collection for gender is very good.
 Data collection for ethnicity is good.
 Data collection for disability is poor.
 Systems for collecting disability data from governance committees need to improve.